The optimal microskiff for shallow water anglers

 Unrivaled Stability & Mobility for Shallow Water Anglers

-Although shallow water is a popular fishing ground for many kayak anglers, fishing, paddling and motorizing in it aren’t necessarily easy, and they can be quite a challenge.
+Shallow water, a.k.a flats, is a popular fishing ground for many kayak anglers and microskiff anglers, but fishing, paddling and motorizing in it aren’t necessarily easy, and they can be quite a challenge.

 Whether you want to fish in flats or marshes, flooded grass, shallow streams, rivers obstructed by rocks and logs, or near oyster bars and rocky beaches – our W700 fishing kayak and S4 microskiff offer you unrivaled mobility and stability, and the overall performance allowing you to go and fish optimally in all types of shallow water.
-Wavewalk kayak anglers have dubbed it the All-Terrain Kayak for good reasons.
+Wavewalk anglers have dubbed our boats All-Terrain Boats for good reasons, which are that you can go anywhere in them, and never get stuck –

-These are facts and not just words, and watching the next short video is a good way to start thinking about going fishing in places that you may have previously thought were inaccessible or ‘unfishable’:
+These are facts and not just words, and when you own a W700 or an S4 you can start thinking about going fishing in places that you may have previously thought were inaccessible or ‘unfishable’.

 Poling in Shallow Water

-We recommend to use a Wavewalk paddle that’s longer and sturdier than kayak paddles.
-The advantage of using our extra-long and sturdy paddles is that you don’t need to carry a poling pole on board.
+We recommend to use a paddle that’s longer and sturdier than regular kayak paddles.
+The advantage of using an extra-long and sturdy paddle is that you don’t need to carry a poling pole on board.

 Going Back In Case You Can’t Turn Back

-If you get stuck in a narrow passage or in very shallow water and you can neither keep going forward nor turn your Wavewalk kayak around, you can simply turn inside the cockpit and face ‘backward’, and then simply paddle back in the direction you came from.
-The W700 Kayak is totally symmetrical front-back, so you won’t feel the difference.
-This simple maneuver can be executed even if the kayak is outfitted with an outboard motor – just remember to lift the propeller out of the water!…
+If you get stuck in a narrow passage or in very shallow water and you can neither keep going forward nor turn your Wavewalk around, you can simply turn inside the cockpit and face ‘backward’, and then simply paddle back in the direction you came from.
+This simple maneuver can be executed even if the W700 kayak or S4 microskiff is outfitted with an outboard motor – just remember to lift the propeller out of the water!…